Ultimate Thai Food: 21 Of The Best Thai Dishes That Blew My Mind

 #19 Mango Sticky Rice - A famous Thai dessert

 An iconic Thai dessert, this sweet treat pairs perfectly ripe mangoes with sticky rice drenched in a sweet coconut cream often served in banana leaf for a sweet parcel of deliciousness.
-It's a delightful way to finish off any Thai meal and a personal favourite of mine when mangoes are in season.
+It's a delightful way to finish off any Thai meal and a personal favourite of ours when mangoes are in season.

 #20 Roti Gluay - Thai Banana Pancake